Programmer-JK31/Settyl-Task/README.md

 <li>'Settyl_Task.ipynb' : Notebook file of my task</li>
 <li>'Settyl_Task.py' : Python script for task.
 It was converted to python script from notebook file</li>
 <li>'dataset.json' : JSON file of given dataset</li>
-**Use Settyl_task.py for testing because I have used python script for Api development**
+<b>Use Settyl_task.py for testing because I have used python script for Api development.</b>

 <H2>Project Overview</H2>
 The objective of this project is to develop a text classification machine learning model to predict internal status based on external status descriptions based on a given dataset.